IBM/go-sdk-core/Authentication.md

 certificate should be disabled or not.
 The default value is `false`.

-- Headers: (optional) A set of key/value pairs that will be sent as HTTP headers in requests made to the IAM token service.
+- Headers: (optional) A set of key/value pairs that will be sent as HTTP headers in requests made to the Cloud Pak for Data token service.

 - Client: (Optional) The `http.Client` object used to invoke token servive requests.
 If not specified by the user, a suitable default Client will be constructed.